Zodiac Spring Great Bear Adventure May 1st-June 30th

 Duration Full Day 7-8 hour

 Depending on the season Grizzly and Black Bears of the Southern Great Bear Rainforest are either awakening, or preparing for hibernation.
-On this bear adventure we travel through the Discovery Islands and the epic fjords of the Coastal Mountains, passing cascading waterfalls while exploring the estuaries and intertidal zones in search of bears.
+On this bear adventure we travel through the Discovery Islands during the spring into the epic fjords of the Coastal Mountains, passing cascading waterfalls while exploring the estuaries and intertidal zones in search of bears.

 As we travel to and from the bears habitat we also get to view many different terrestrial and marine mammals in their natural environment along the way.
 This wildlife and bear adventure has many gifts for us, and every tour is unique.